History in the making

 A chair is a good piece from which

 (Boontje.
 T, 2015).

-It is envisioned that practitioners with no prior experience working with furniture will still feel a kinship towards, arguably, the most addressed functional item in history.
+It was envisioned that practitioners with no prior experience working with furniture would still feel a kinship towards, arguably, the most addressed functional item in history.
 The unique approach and interpretation of each practitioner imperatively affirming the value of creative thinking and artisan skills to future aspiring makers.
 Selected for their expertise and knowledge of making the challenge for makers was applying their practice and choice of materials to a common object that, although familiar, required an alternative considered approach.

 Cox & Co are a testament to the successful collaboration between engineering, industrial manufacture and creative practice in Britain.
 In addition to the unmistakable bandstand chair, Cox’s portfolio includes manufacturing components for the De Havilland Mosquito during WWII and public seating in association with Robin Day for the Festival of Britain in 1951.
 The successful development of tubular frames for transport components and bicycles led to the acquisition of the company by Raleigh Industries in 1967.